xmos/lib_camera/doc/rst/02_getting_started.rst

 Getting Started
 ===============

-This section provides a quick-start guide to help you get up and running with the library.
+This section provides a quick-start guide to help users get up and running with the library.
 It includes information on hardware and software requirements, installation instructions, and a minimal working example that captures a frame from the camera.

 .. note::